liflab/beepbeep-3-book/pre-markdown/custom/README.md

 ## Create your own processor {#custom-processor}

 What if none of the processors suits your needs?
 If you use Java, BeepBeep allows you to create your own, which you can then compose with existing processors.
 You can do so using **no more than 4 lines of boilerplate code**.
-(If you're willing to write about 10 more lines, you can also [integrate your processor into the ESQL language](/extend.html).)

-The simplest way to do so is to extend the SingleProcessor class, which takes care of most of the "plumbing" related to event management: connecting inputs and outputs, looking after event queues, etc. All you have left to do is to:
+The simplest way to do so is to extend the `SingleProcessor` class, which takes care of most of the "plumbing" related to event management: connecting inputs and outputs, looking after event queues, etc. All you have left to do is to:

-- Define how many input traces your processor needs, and how many output traces it produces.
-These two values are called the input and output arity the processor, respectively.
+- Define how many input pipes your processor needs, and how many output streams it produces.
+As we know, these two values are called the input and output <!--\index{processor!arity} \emph{arity}-->*arity*<!--/i--> of the processor, respectively.
 - Write the actual computation that should occur, i.e. what output event(s) to produce (if any), given an input event.

 The minimal working example for a custom processor is made of six lines of code: